 Predictions for the future

 The total number of tropical cyclones will likely decrease in the future, since their formation is favoured by greater temperature differences between a warm ocean and a cold atmosphere (a gap that will be reduced by a warming climate).
 But those tropical cyclones that do form, however, will likely be more severe due to the reasons outlined above.
-This is doubly true for Australia and Pacific Island countries during La Niña, a wet and wild weather complex we are set to experience from 2020.

 Learn more in our updated factsheet on Tropical Cyclones and Climate Change, including the latest science on the influence of climate change on tropical cyclone formation and behaviour.